 Choosing the Right Ethernet Cable

 Most families can get by with Cat-6 cabling, which is high bandwidth and performance.
-Specialists in this area would like to use Cat-7 or even Cat-8 cables for those higher speeds and more protection against interference, which is essential in high-demand environments, such as factories.
+Specialists in this area prefer Cat-7 or Cat-8 cables for higher speeds and greater immunity to interference, which is essential in high-demand environments such as factories.

 Key Components of an Ethernet Connection

-- Ethernet Protocol: Governs the transmission of data between various components.
+- Ethernet Protocol: Governs data transmission between network components.

 - Ethernet Port: Using RJ-45 connectors is standard.

-- Ethernet Network Adapter: Allows computers to interface with local area networks (LANs).
+- Ethernet Network Adapter: Enables computers to connect to local area networks (LANs).

 - Ethernet Cable: Connects devices within a network.